dflock/duncanlock.net/content/posts/tech/useful-thunar-custom-actions.rst

 Flatten Folder
 ==============
 Description:
-    Moves all files from subfolders to parent (current) folder, then removes all empty folders inside the current folder.
+    Moves all files from sub-folders to parent (current) folder, then removes all empty folders inside the current folder.
 Command:
     .. code-block:: bash